 Six speech members traveled to Lindale on September 22 to compete in various events.
-Some of these events included Prose and Poetry and Exemporaneous Speaking.
+Some of these events included Prose and Poetry and Extemporaneous Speaking.

 “I was so exhausted that morning because it was a Saturday and I usually sleep in,” senior Tana Cleveland said.
 “But I was excited and nervous at the same time for the competition,”

-There were a total of 44 school competing in the meet.
+There were a total of 44 schools competing in the meet.
 The Bison team brought back three medals.